isimmons/game-hub/README.md

 # game-hub

 This is the course project for Mosh Hamedani's React18 + TS course.
 Some things may be different from the official course source code because I am very opinionated.
+Other things may be different because I'm a big dummy.

 # Technologies Used